Accordion Open

 Accreditation Standard: Foundations 7.01 Accordion Closed

-- Students will be able to articulate the values found in core philosophical concepts as they relate to Parks and Recreation Management by writing a personal and professional philosophy essay.
+- 7.01c: Students will be able to articulate the values found in core philosophical concepts as they relate to Parks and Recreation Management.

 Accreditation Standard: Provisions Of Services and Experiences 7.02 Accordion Closed